 When and why did you first decide to get Botox?

 I knew after I'd had children I was going to get Botox at some point.
 Then, we moved to Sydney for a year, back in 2016, and in the first month of living there, I frowned a lot - because it was so sunny - and I had this 11 that never went away.
 I felt like I looked so angry.
-The area we lived in was very affluent and everyone was getting chemical peels and Botox - it was the norm that everybody looked phenomenal all the time.
+The area we lived in was very affluent and everyone was getting chemical peels and toxin treatments - it was the norm that everybody looked phenomenal all the time.
 So, I started researching anti-wrinkle injections.

 How did you choose your first Botox practitioner?